 Peter Dennis, RPEQ, CPEng

-As a CEO and executive manager with over 30 years experience in the industry, Peter has extensive experience in water industry management and is widely recognised as one of the leading water industry strategists.
+As a CEO and executive manager with over 35 years in the industry, Peter has extensive experience in water industry management and is widely recognised as one of the leading water industry strategists.
 Peter has been involved in all aspects of water utility management including strategy development and execution, customer/community consultation, operational leadership, regulator engagement, policy development, infrastructure delivery, ongoing asset management and workforce planning.
 He has also a strong track record in ensuring an engaged and diverse workforce is in place to enable successful delivery of the strategic plan.

 Peter brings significant insight to the role following his prior experience as: